Streusel Topped Pumpkin Bread

 The verdict?
-Only Katie mentioned that she preferred my original recipe…mainly for the “softer” top.
+Only Katie mentioned that she preferred my original recipe for Classic Pumpkin Bread, mainly for the “softer” top.
 The college boy would have inhaled cardboard from home, so no surprise that he and his big brother both gave it a thumbs up.
 Personally, I thought it was moist and tasty, but my dump and mix recipe is a lot easier 🙂

 - 2 cups flour